 If the split specimen is unavailable or appears insufficient, the laboratory will continue the testing process of the primary specimen as the laboratory would normally.
 The laboratory will report the results for the primary specimen without providing the MRO information regarding the unavailable split specimen.
-In the event the MRO requests the split specimen be forwarded to SUPPORT STAFF MEMBERS 4219/page 13 of 21 Commercial Driver Controlled Substances and Alcohol Use Testing (M)

-another laboratory, the laboratory will report to the MRO the split specimen is unavailable for testing and the laboratory will provide the MRO with as much information as possible about the cause of the unavailability.
+In the event the MRO requests the split specimen be forwarded to another laboratory, the laboratory will report to the MRO the split specimen is unavailable for testing and the laboratory will provide the MRO with as much information as possible about the cause of the unavailability.